danielfoehrKn/kubeswitch/README.md

 # Kubeswitch

-The `kubectx` build for many kubeconfigs.
+The `kubectx` for operators.

 Kubeswitch (short: `switch`) is a tiny standalone tool, designed to conveniently switch between the context of thousands of `kubeconfig` files.

 ## Highlights